MichaelCharles/readable-elapsed-timer/README.md

 // "525600 hours"
 ```

 Setting `start` allows you to give the timer instance an arbitrary start time.
 Setting `brief` changes the default function of the timer instance to show time formatted as abbreviations ("5s" instead of "5 seconds").
+Setting `language` to "ja" will output times in Japanese format (e.g., "5秒" instead of "5 seconds").

 The following additional methods are available on an instance of `Timer`.